yasser-alharbi/yasser-alharbi/README.md

 </p>

 <p align="center">
   As a fresh Artificial Intelligence graduate, I have a strong passion for building innovative solutions.
 I possess robust experience in developing AI models.
-I am eager to leverage my technical skills in a dynamic environment to drive innovative projects forward.</b>.
+I am eager to leverage my technical skills in a dynamic environment to drive innovative projects forward.
 </p>

 <p align="center">